 Macular Degeneration — Macular degeneration affects the macula, the central area of the retina.
 It occurs when the macular tissue deteriorates or when abnormal blood vessels develop in the macula.
-Over time, these problems cause blurred or distorted vision.
+Over time, these problems can cause blurred or distorted vision.
 While macular degeneration cannot be cured, it can be managed with low-vision aids and other medical, laser, and surgical treatments, depending on the degree of degeneration.

 Macular Holes — A macular hole is a small break in the macula, which is located in the center of the retina.
-Fluid that is inside the eye may leak through the hole, causing blurred and distorted vision.
+The fluid that is inside the eye may leak through the hole, causing blurred and distorted vision.
 Some macular holes heal themselves, while others require surgery to repair the hole; our surgeons will diagnose the severity of the problem and recommend the appropriate treatment.

 Diabetic Retinopathy — Diabetic patients are more prone to having retinal diseases.
 Diabetic retinopathy is a degenerative disease that damages the retinal blood vessels, thus inhibiting the retina’s ability to transmit images.
 Symptoms range from mild blurred vision to total loss of vision.
 Treatment for diabetic retinopathy depends on how far the disease has progressed and can include laser treatment of the blood vessels.

-Pocono Eye Associates is pleased to provide patients with outstanding eye care at our offices in East Stroudsburg, Tobyhanna, and Brodheadsville.
-If you would like more information regarding services available to you at Pocono Eye Associates, please contact the office nearest you to schedule a consultation.
+Pocono Eye Associates, Inc. is pleased to provide patients with outstanding eye care at our offices in East Stroudsburg, Tobyhanna, and Brodheadsville.
+If you would like more information regarding services available to you, please contact the office near you or call us at (570) 421-8842 to schedule a consultation.

 Procedures We Offer